Parking for 90 minutes: $10

 Disadvantage #4: It’s harder to follow

-Some have a hard time following a virtual instructor.
+Some have a hard time following online yoga teaching.

 “It’s hard to do the poses and simultaneously check the screen to make sure you’re doing them properly,” says Lindsey Allen, a graphic designer who’s been practicing yoga for several years.
 “I’d much rather take a class in person, where an instructor can make corrections to my poses.”